Sofien Moussa: Lokomotiv GO

-Dundee FC
+Dundee

-On 14 July 2017, Moussa signed a two year deal with Scottish Premiership side Dundee.
+On 14 July 2017, Moussa signed a two-year deal with Scottish Premiership side Dundee.

 On 18 July, he made his debut for Dundee scoring against Raith Rovers in a 2–1 victory in the group stage of the Scottish League Cup.
-Moussa started the season perfectly with 5 goals in 5 games for Dundee in the League Cup group stages including a hat-trick against Cowdenbeath.
+He started the season with five goals in five games for Dundee in the League Cup group stages including a hat-trick against Cowdenbeath.
 After returning from a knee operation Moussa scored his first league goal for the club in a 3–2 victory over St Johnstone.

 Later on that season, Moussa scored his first brace for Dundee in a 2–1 win against St Johnstone, in their first bottom six fixture.
 On 31 January 2019, Moussa left Dundee by mutual consent.
 Moussa has remained a cult figure at the club since his departure due to his hot start and many moments of ineptitude on the pitch thereafter, along with his winning smile.

 Concordia Chiajna

-On 19 February 2019 Moussa signed a contract with Romanian Liga I side CS Concordia Chiajna.
+On 19 February 2019, Moussa signed a contract with Liga I side Concordia Chiajna.